 - Asuncion Island - Northern Mariana Islands, Asuncion.
 Several volcanoes of Mariana Islands look like almost perfect cones but Asuncion possibly is the most impressive one.
 Volcano is rising 857 m tall above the sea and is covered with primeval vegetation.
 Island has fumaroles.

-- Daikoku Sulphur Cauldron - submarine volcano north from Farallon de Pajaros.
+- Daikoku Sulfur Cauldron - submarine volcano north from Farallon de Pajaros.
 A unique pool of liquid sulphur, one of the few in the world.

 - Milky Way - Palau, Rock Islands, Koror.
 Cove with bright turquoise colored water.
 Bottom consists of bright white limestone mud believed to have curative powers although this has not been proven.

 - NW Eifuku Champagne Vent - Northern Mariana Islands, submarine volcano north from Farallon de Pajaros.
 A submarine vent which emits almost pure liquid carbon dioxide at 1,600 m depth.
 Such phenomenon is known in three places on Earth and at Eifuku it is most abundant.

 - Rock Islands - Palau, Koror.
 More than 200 amazing small limestone islands, often mushroom shaped and covered with lush tropical vegetation.
 Unique landscape element, especially when looking from the air.

 Man made landmarks

 - Lelu ruins (Leluh) – Federated States of Micronesia, Kosrae.
 The former capital of Kosrae, developed around 1400 AD and inhabited until the coming of Europeans in the 19th century, when some 1,500 people lived in the city.
 This large island city now has ruins of more than 100 walled enclosures made of stone, royal burial compounds and shrines.

 - Nan Madol – Federated States of Micronesia, Pohnpei.
 Unique archaeological monument in this part of the world – ruins of prehistoric city.
 Consists of nearly 100 artificial islets with massive stone walls, with the largest stones weighing up to 50 tons.
 A capital of Saudeleur dynasty.
 The megalithic structures were built in the 12th – 13th century and inhabited until the early 14th century.

 - Arorae navigational stones - Kiribati, Gilbert Islands, Arorae.
 Eight of upright corall slabs, which long ago have been arranged in the northern tip of Arorae island and served as a navigational aid for seafarers.